 Venue: Cre.Zi.Plus, Via Paolo Gili, 4, 90138 Palermo

-Revolt of Dignity: fighting for migrants workers in southern Italy with Ivan Sagnet (No Cap)
+Revolt of Dignity: fighting for migrant workers in southern Italy

-Ivan Sagnet is a Cameroonian activist and former farmworker participating in the “The New Gospel” from the IIPM In collaboration with Matera European Capital of Culture and the Teatro Argentina in Rome.
-The workshop aims to share stories about the struggle of refugees and migrants working in the tomato and orange plantations in the south of Italy, a struggle for the rights of the people disenfranchised by the current Italian government and EU policies
+Yvan Sagnet is a Cameroonian activist and former farmworker and leads the “Rivolta Della Dignità“, the political movement at the core of “The New Gospel”, a film by Milo Rau and the International Institute of Political Murder (IIPM).
+In this workshop, Yvan Sagnet and his „disciples“ – activists and small scale farmers from the region of Puglia and Basilicata – share stories about the struggle of refugees and migrants working in the tomato and orange plantations in the south of Italy, a struggle for the rights of the people disenfranchised by the current Italian government and EU policies

 The national, sovereign and territorial state has always been a detonator of conflicts.
 Moreover, a strip of land enclosed within well-defined boundaries, however broad, is always an insufficient dimension to address the most relevant issues such as the environmental crisis, migration or growing inequality.
 Hence the idea of giving form to a public prosecutor heresy: a State liberated from the territory.

 The political and legal imagination workshop, conducted through the “otherwise method”, intends to deconstruct the concept of “State” starting from an apparently corollary element: the passport.
 This document opens up the possibility of reflecting on institutional devices to define identity, monitor the population and distribute access to free movement.
 How can then be the passport of a state without territory?